-- Patient Info: Currently in active treatment (initial surgery, receiving chemo rounds/radiation), Diagnosed: over 5 years ago, Male, Age: 51
+- Patient Info: Currently in active treatment (initial surgery, receiving chemo rounds/radiation), Diagnosed: almost 6 years ago, Male, Age: 51

 - View this journey (18 Experiences)

 - Spouse/Partner: Adenocarcinoma, Esophagus Cancer

-- Patient Info: Prefer not to answer/not applicable/unsure, Diagnosed: over 5 years ago, Male, Stage IVB
+- Patient Info: Prefer not to answer/not applicable/unsure, Diagnosed: almost 6 years ago, Male, Stage IVB

 - View this journey (0 Experiences)